Japan says Australia trying to impose its culture in whaling row

 The divergent attitudes of Japan and Australia on whaling were a reflection of their different cultures, he said.

-"We do not criticise other cultures," he said.
+"We do not criticize other cultures," he said.
 "Were it necessary to establish the superiority of one culture over another the world would never be at peace."

 Both countries have agreed to be bound by the verdict of the Hague-based court.